 Health Care

-HTN and Pregnancy
+HTN And Pregnancy

-According to research, ACE (Angiotensin converting enzyme), ARBs (Angiotensin II receptor blockers), and renin inhibitors causes fetal renal damage during pregnancy (Moretti et.al.
-2012).
+According to research, ACE (Angiotensin converting enzyme), ARBs (Angiotensin II receptor blockers), and renin inhibitors cause fetal renal damage during pregnancy (Moretti et al. 2012).
 ACE is extensively prescribed as a first-line drug in hypertensive patients who are non-pregnant.
 Besides, ARBs are also gaining popularity for their use in treating hypertension.
 However, the two classes of drugs have contraindications because they cause severe effects on the fetus, especially when used beyond the first trimester of pregnancy.
 Current evidence shows that the drugs cause renal insufficiency and fetal hypotension.

 References

 Moretti, M. E., Caprara, D., Drehuta, I., Yeung, E., Cheung, S., Federico, L., & Koren, G. (2012).
 The fetal safety of angiotensin converting enzyme inhibitors and angiotensin II receptor blockers.
-Obstetrics and gynecology international2012.
+Obstetrics and Gynecology International2012.

 Weihua, L., Qing, G., Xiaoyan, Y., & Zhu, J. (2015).
 Antihypertensive Drug Therapy for Mild-to-Moderate Hypertension during Pregnancy: Summaries of Nursing Care-Related Systematic Reviews from the Cochrane Library.
 Journal of Cardiovascular Nursing30(1), 13-14.